nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 </div>
 ```

-:book: Notice the new `image-container` div element with ang `img` element in it.
+:book: Notice the new `image-container` div element with an `img` element in it.

 :pencil2: Open the web app in Chrome.
 You should now see movie posters for each movie displayed in each card.